jmoarles072095/Code-Refractor/README.md

 # Code-Refactor

-refactoring existing code to make it more accessible and undestandable
+Refactoring existing code to make it more accessible and undestandable

 # Changes

+1. Mofifed h1 tag to Horiseon all together rather than having spans
+2. Added dark grey borders to "header div ul li" making them easier to find
+3. Added id to "div class="search-engine-optimization>" so it would go to the link in the bottomof the page
+4. Changed color of <p> <a> tag to black and adde white background